Divorce Law in Spain has been evolving due to the changes in social and demographic trends, learn the basics and get pointers to known issues.

 The Spanish divorce law requires no attribution of fault, which means that someone can be divorced without the need to provide any reason at all i.e. no grounds for divorce are needed.
 Even if one of the spouses does not wish to get divorced, a divorce will proceed as there only needs to be a petition from one of the spouses and to have been married for at least three months.
 It is unnecessary for the couple to be separated for a period of time before making a petition for divorce.

 Divorce Law in Spain: 2 ways for splitting up

 There are two ways to get divorced in Spain:

 - By mutual agreement whereby the divorce is petitioned by both spouses, or by one spouse with the consent of the other;

 - One of the spouses files for divorce at court,

 If both parties completely agree on all the terms of the divorce and there is absolutely no disagreement between them, the same lawyer can act for both parties in the divorce which means the process is not only quicker, but also cheaper.
 In this case, you can get divorced and not even have to appear in court – you can just give your lawyer a power of attorney to act on your behalf.

-If there is not full agreement to divorce, then one of the spouses files for divorce at court and the judge will decide regarding the custody of children, the alimony, the division of assets of the spouses where applicable.
+Divorce Law in Spain covers – quite equally in “normal” cases as it evolves – if there is not full agreement to divorce; then one of the spouses files for divorce at court and the judge will decide regarding the custody of children, the alimony, the division of assets of the spouses where applicable.